RRZE-HPC/MD-Bench/log/MG/logbook_MG.md

   30    | 3.72 * 10^6
   31    | 3.57 * 10^6
   32    | 3.71 * 10^6

+As one can see, the performance improvement with increasing thread count stagnates at around 10 threads per block and there is no clear benefit of choosing 32 over 10 threads.

+This is probably due to memory bandwidth limitations between CPU and GPU.
+As only the *computeForce()* was ported to the GPU, there has to happen a lot of copying of atom data to the GPU memory before computation and back to the CPU after computation is finished.

+To evaluate memory bandwith between CPU and GPU we measure the transfer duration of the whole neighbor list, which is 52428800 bytes (or 50 Mbyte).

+One such transfer roughly takes 0.015s, which extrapolates to around 5 Gbyte/s.

 ## Task2: Whole application measurements